magic-network/magic-docs/docs/intro.md

 - Submit a GitHub issue
 - Email us at hello@magic.co

-Follow along by signing up at [https://magic.co]
+Follow along by signing up with us at https://magic.co